A mesh network spontaneously erupts in the US and helps connect Puerto Rico

 “If you don’t have backhaul, forget about Wi-Fi or internet,” he said.
 “After a little brainstorming, we thought the best solution would be something that can provide at least text communication in an area.”

-He had heard of GoTenna and decided to ask them for help, and has launched a PR Reconnects crowdfunding campaign at Razoo.
+He had heard of goTenna and decided to ask them for help, and has launched a PR Reconnects crowdfunding campaign at Razoo.
 Perdomo said that she was excited to be able to help out. (goTenna has also sent devices to Houston and the U.S. Virgin Islands.)

-“Part of my reason for starting GoTenna was Hurricane Sandy,” she said.
+“Part of my reason for starting goTenna was Hurricane Sandy,” she said.
 “So it’s really personally fulfilling to see something that came out of a storm like this… you know, help people in a storm like this.”

-They shipped down some devices to help Malavé and a couple volunteers mesh up San Juan — no small task, he noted, owing to the way the city is constructed.
+They shipped down some devices to help Malavé and a couple of volunteers mesh up San Juan — no small task, he noted, owing to the way the city is constructed.

 “In Puerto Rico we basically live in basically RF bunkers,” he said.
 If you just have an RF device in the living room of your place in the city, “the signal won’t even make it out of your house.”

 “We had to actually map things out,” he continued.
 “We talked with an agronomist who drove us around and found spots where you had line of sight to other places.
-We went house by house asking people to let us have access to their roof to put a solar charger and a GoTenna.”
+We went house by house asking people to let us have access to their roof to put a solar charger and a goTenna.”

 Getting people on the app was similarly challenging.
 With no internet, they couldn’t download it, and while sideloading was sometimes an option, people are unlikely to just hand over their phone and say “Sure, attach your weird flash drive and load up some software I’ve never heard of.”